 What questions should I ask before considering a SaaS?

-When considering a SaaS product, it's essential to gather all the necessary information before making a decision.
+When considering a SaaS product, gathering all the necessary information before making a decision is essential.

 Here are some questions to ask: